 Tourism in India is one of the largest service industry, with a contribution of 6.23% to the GDP and 8.78% of the total employment in India.
 Visiting foreigners has reached 5 million and revenue from the same is above 6 billion.
-The World Travel and Tourism Council (WTTC) have named India as one of the fastest growing tourism Industries for the next 10 years.
-The India Hospitality sector is expected to show a steady growth and according to Ministry of tourism, the contribution of tourism to India’s GDP is about 6% as compared to worldwide average of 11%
+The World Travel and Tourism Council (WTTC) has named India as one of the fastest growing tourism Industries for the next 10 years.
+The India Hospitality sector is expected to show steady growth and according to the Ministry of tourism, the contribution of tourism to India’s GDP is about 6% as compared to the worldwide average of 11%

 Characteristics of India’s Hospitality Industry

 Medical Tourism is a growing sector in India.
 In October 2015, India’s medical tourism sector was estimated to be worth US$3 billion.
 It is projected to grow to $7–8 billion by 2020.
-According to the Confederation of Indian Industries (CII), the primary reason that attracts medical value travel to India is cost-effectiveness, and treatment from accredited facilities at par with developed countries at much lower cost.
-The Medical Tourism Market Report: 2015 found that India was “one of the lowest cost and highest quality of all medical tourism destinations, it offers wide variety of procedures at about one-tenth the cost of similar procedures in the United States.”
+According to the Confederation of Indian Industries (CII), the primary reason that attracts medical value travel to India is cost-effectiveness and treatment from accredited facilities at par with developed countries at a much lower cost.
+The Medical Tourism Market Report: 2015 found that India was “one of the lowest cost and highest quality of all medical tourism destinations, it offers a wide variety of procedures at about one-tenth the cost of similar procedures in the United States.”

-Foreign patients travelling to India to seek medical treatment in 2012, 2013 and 2014 numbered 171,021, 236,898, and 184,298 respectively.
+Foreign patients traveling to India to seek medical treatment in 2012, 2013 and 2014 numbered 171,021, 236,898, and 184,298 respectively.
 Traditionally, the United States and the United Kingdom have been the largest source countries for medical tourism to India.
 However, according to a CII-Grant Thornton report released in October 2015, Bangladeshis and Afghans accounted for 34% of foreign patients, the maximum share, primarily due to their close proximity with India and poor healthcare infrastructure.
-Russia and the Commonwealth of Independent States (CIS) accounted for 30% share of foreign medical tourist arrivals.
+Russia and the Commonwealth of Independent States (CIS) accounted for a 30% share of foreign medical tourist arrivals.
 Other major sources of patients include Africa and the Middle East, particularly the Persian Gulf countries.
-In 2015, India became the top destination for Russians seeking medical treatment., Chennai, Kolkata, Mumbai, Hyderabad, Banglore and the National Capital Region received the highest number of foreign patients primarily from South Eastern countries.
+In 2015, India became the top destination for Russians seeking medical treatment., Chennai, Kolkata, Mumbai, Hyderabad, Banglore, and the National Capital Region received the highest number of foreign patients primarily from South Eastern countries.

 Click here for Tourists come to India for economic reasons and market attractiveness.

-Clearly, there are economic advantages for choosing English-speaking India for certain procedures.
+Clearly, there are economic advantages to choosing English-speaking India for certain procedures.
 For example, a heart bypass procedure costs roughly $140,000 without any insurance in the US.
 The same procedure, however, costs only around $7,000 or Rs 3 lakh at one of India’s leading surgery centers.
-Procedures such as hip and knee replacement, face lift, and gastric bypass are far more affordable in India, including the cost of travel and accommodation, compared to the US.
+Procedures such as hip and knee replacement, facelift, and gastric bypass are far more affordable in India, including the cost of travel and accommodation, compared to the US.
 Moreover, these cosmetic procedures are not covered by most insurance providers in Western countries.
-India has many top-notch centers for open-heart surgery and pediatric heart surgeries which are equipped with the latest equipment that are on par with these Western countries.
-India is also acutely aware of the quality perceptions of its visitors; many Indian hospitals that cater to foreign tourists meet the requirements of US health standards like Food and Drug Administration and Joint Commission Accreditation for hospitals, hoping to fight this notion.
+India has many top-notch centers for open-heart surgery and pediatric heart surgeries which are equipped with the latest equipment that is on par with these Western countries.
+India is also acutely aware of the quality perceptions of its visitors; many Indian hospitals that cater to foreign tourists meet the requirements of US health standards like the Food and Drug Administration and Joint Commission Accreditation for hospitals, hoping to fight this notion.

-India is also home to a number of alternative medicine techniques such as Ayurveda, Sidha, Unani, Yoga, Acupuncture and Homeopathy which are very popular among foreigners.
+India is also home to a number of alternative medicine techniques such as Ayurveda, Sidha, Unani, Yoga, Acupuncture, and Homeopathy which are very popular among foreigners.
 Such treatment opportunities give India the edge over its competitors like Thailand, Singapore, Malaysia, South Korea, and UAE.

 Most estimates found that treatment costs in India start at around one-tenth of the price of comparable treatment in the United States or the United Kingdom.
-The most popular treatments sought in India by medical tourists are alternative medicine, bone-marrow transplant, cardiac bypass, eye surgery and hip replacement.
-India is known in particular for heart surgery, hip resurfacing and other areas of advanced medicine.
+The most popular treatments sought in India by medical tourists are alternative medicine, bone-marrow transplant, cardiac bypass, eye surgery, and hip replacement.
+India is known in particular for heart surgery, hip resurfacing, and other areas of advanced medicine.

 Quality of care